microsoft/FluidFramework/BREAKING.md

 `attachGraph` and `bind` methods in IFluidHandle have been deprecated.
 These are internal methods used by the Fluid Framework and should not be used.
 They will be removed in a future release.

-### Some APIs meant only for internal usage are deprecated
+### An API meant only for internal usage is being deprecated

-Specifically, `IGarbageCollectionRuntime` and `IConnectableRuntime` in the `@fluidframework/container-runtime` package.
+`IGarbageCollectionRuntime` in the `@fluidframework/container-runtime` package has been deprecated and is expected to be removed in the next major release.

 # 2.0.0-internal.3.0.0